Guide to CPD – CPD Portfolios

 What Do I Put in a CPD Portfolio?

-- Written learning plan to target learning needs
+- Written learning plan to target learning goals

 - CPD activities conducted and documented by the practitioner

-- Written reflections of the activities relating back to learning needs
+- Written reflections of the activities relating back to learning goals

 - Compiled in a coherent manner to present for audits